 And this Premium Arbutin Milk (more for dry skins): HERE

 ALSO The ordinary do an arbutin serum – great for skin brightening HERE

 AND The ordinary now have a vitamin C and Arbutin serum which I have not used, BUT sounds excellent and I absolutely would try it, HERE

 I use sunscreen everyday but I still get sunspots: This is a question to ask a medical professional/dermatologist.
-It could be a number of things such as not applying enough sunscreen / is the spf high enough (spf 50 is recommended) and how much you are out in the day.
-Once again, alpha arbutin may help brighten, but a dermatologist should see your skin as they can prescribe something stronger like retinol or a type of Hydroquinone and even laser treatment to remove sunspots.
+It could be a number of things such as not applying enough sunscreen (please make sure you are applying enough!) / is the spf high enough (spf 50 is recommended) and is it Broad Spectrum – UVA and UVB protection? and how much you are out in the day – please re-apply every 2 hours!
+Once again, alpha arbutin may help brighten, and vitamin C, but a dermatologist should see your skin as they can prescribe something stronger like retinol or a type of Hydroquinone and even laser treatment to remove sunspots.

 Thanks for the questions!! – PART II WILL BE OUT LATER

 Disclaimer: I am a skincare enthusiast and not a skin expert.
 I am not qualified to give out dermatological advice.
 This type of advice should only be given by a medical practitioner.
 Upon trying / using any of the reviewed products on the blog, please follow the manufacturer’s instructions and warnings and please seek medical advice if needed.